mimangxiaoye/-VS-Code-/README.md

 or D:\mycode

-Show cursor save time in notification (a message will pop up in the lower right corner showing that the cursor was saved)
+Show cursor save time in notification (a message will pop up in the lower right corner showing that the cursor was saved) The extension can be found in the Releases section (tags).
+“As for the file size, I don’t really understand why it’s so big.
+I asked AI but didn’t get a clear answer.
+It even suggested I pay, but unfortunately, I don’t have money and can’t send messages.”

 ------------That’s all!
 The rest of the settings aren’t really used for now.---------------